w3f/Grants-Program/applications/Starry_Network.md

 ## Additional Information :heavy_plus_sign:

+- What is the difference between SubNFT and Erc-1155?

+  erc-1155's multiple NFT is Semi-fungible tokens, these tokens use same token_id.

+  SubNFT splits single NFT into different NFTs, each SubNFT has its own token_id.
+As a result, subNFT is even rarer and suitable as a collector's item.

+  For example, we can use Semi-fungible tokens to create general admission tickets for a concert, and then use SubNFT to create commemorative tickets.

-What is the difference between SubNFT and Erc-721?
+- What is the difference between SubNFT and Erc-721?

-subNFT is also erc-721 token.
+  subNFT is also erc-721 token